 When American attacks on Romanian oil fields and refineries finally restarted in early April 1944, airfields seized by the Allies in southern Italy shortened the distance to Ploesti considerably.
 The flight was only half as long as before.
 The recently created Fifteenth Air Force could also send heavy bombers there with new P-51 Mustang fighters supplying protection the entire way.
 These long-delayed successor raids, complemented by strikes by the Royal Air Force, resumed the old high-altitude approach.
 However, the Germans did not defend the oil refineries any less ferociously.
 Initially, they doubled the number of anti-aircraft guns, set up more smoke generators, and deployed well over 200 fighters to cover Ploesti.
 Skillful use of decoy fires added to the likelihood of missing the real targets.

 The prospect of combat over Ploesti appealed to many young American pilots.
 Freddie Ohr, the Korean-American ace, flew one of the P-51s in the 1944 missions.
 “Everyone wanted to go to Ploesti,” he said.
 “That’s where the fighting was.”
 The Romanian city was still perilous.
 Ohr sustained so much damage to his Mustang in a raid that he barely made it home.
 According to historian Kenneth Werrell, who has researched the 1944 bombing, the cost to the AAF remained high: 222 heavy bombers.
+A bombing raid in June 1944, using P-38 Lightnings to surprise the Axis defenders, experienced losses heavy enough that it was not repeated.

 Nonetheless, the series of air attacks in the spring and then summer of 1944 accomplished an enormous amount.
 The bombing wrought tremendous destruction on the complex and its supply system.
 The Luftwaffe could not replace the planes and pilots lost in battles with the P-51s.
 On the ground, knowing the war was decided, the Romanians began to abandon Ploesti’s air-defense apparatus in the summer months.